-Percentage Action Taken 10% of the total hours in each module - first occurrence in a payment period Attendance warning letter sent · Student is advised about the importance of making up attendance.
-10% of the total hours in each module - second occurrence in a payment period Attendance warning letter sent Student is advised and required to make up attendance 10% of the total hours in each module - third occurrence, and those that occur beyond the Withdrawn from the module and dismissed from school. third Student has the opportunity to appeal the dismissal, and will be required to agree to an attendance plan that will define requirements for making up attendance More than 10% of the total hours in each payment period - occurring prior to measurement of payment period completion Attendance warning letter sent Student is advised and required to make up attendance for disbursement otation is advised and required to make up attendance More than 10% of the total hours in each payment period at the point of measurement Withdrawn from the module and dismissed from school. of payment period completion for disbursement Student has the opportunity to appeal the dismissal and will be required to make up attendance - prior to the end of the first payment period, or outside of regularly-scheduled hours in the second payment period classes.
+Percentage Action Taken 10% of the total hours in each module - first occurrence in a payment period Attendance warning letter sent Student is advised about the importance of making up attendance.
+10% of the total hours in each module - second occurrence in a payment period Attendance warning letter sent Student is advised and required to make up attendance 10% of the total hours in each module - third occurrence, and those that occur beyond the Withdrawn from the module and dismissed from school. third Student has the opportunity to appeal the dismissal, and will be required to agree to an attendance plan that will define requirements for making up attendance More than 10% of the total hours in each payment period - occurring prior to Attendance warning letter sent measurement of payment period completion for disbursement Student is advised and required to make up attendance More than 10% of the total hours in each payment period at the point of measurement of Withdrawn from the module and dismissed from school. payment period completion for disbursement Student has the opportunity to appeal the dismissal and will be required to make up attendance - prior to the end of the first payment period, or outside of regularly-scheduled hours in the second payment period classes.
 Note: The appeal shall not be entered until remediation to below 10% of the total payment period hours absence has occurred.